 Here, we endeavor to provide a resource to the main ENCODE encyclopedia by building an "ENCODE Cancer-related encyclopedia companion" resource (EN-CODEC).
-The main encyclopedia is oriented toward the breath of the annotations to describe elements over of cell types.
-In contrast, we focus on top cell types with a wide variety of profiles available. of these cell types are associated with cancers of the blood, liver, lung, cervix, and breast.
+The main encyclopedia is oriented toward the breath of the annotations to describe elements over thousands of cell types.
+In contrast, we focus on top cell types with a wide variety of profiles available.
+Most of these cell types are associated with cancers of the blood, liver, lung, cervix, and breast.
 We show that these cell types can be used to provide a better understanding of oncogenesis, and we provide a resource for interpreting the wealth of mutational and transcriptional profiles produced by the cancer community.
-We summarize our efforts in

-Figure S 1-1, This encyclopedia companion mainly provides three layers of resources: 1) Data provision: carefully collected and de-duplicated signal tracks from various experimental assays both within and outside ENCODE; 2) pairing cell types and datasets to cancer types; 3) Detailed Annotations: enhancers and their gene linkages, cell-type specific and generalized networks, network hierarchies, rewiring status, gene expression regulating potentials, predicted mutation rates, and motif identifications.
+We summarize our efforts in Figure S 1-1.
+This encyclopedia companion mainly provides three layers of resources: 1) Data provision: carefully collected and de-duplicated signal tracks from various experimental assays both within and outside ENCODE; 2) pairing cell types and datasets to cancer types; 3) Detailed Annotations: enhancers and their gene linkages, cell-type specific and generalized networks, network hierarchies, rewiring status, gene expression regulating potentials, predicted mutation rates, and motif identifications.

-Figure S 1-1 (HL, ||) Summary of the resources in cancer related encyclopedia companion major classes: 282 sequence-specific TFs, which bind DNA at particular motifs to regulate gene expression; 16 general TFs, which comprise that segment of the cell's transcriptional machinery that complexes with DNA; 19 chromatin-associated TFs, which comprise complexes that bind to and remodel chromatin; and 27 co-factors, which support the function of other TFs, do not directly bind DNA, and do not belong to another class.
+Figure S 1-1 (HL, ||) Summary of the resources in cancer related encyclopedia companion that complexes with DNA; 19 chromatin-associated TFs, which comprise complexes that bind to and remodel chromatin; and 27 co-factors, which support the function of other TFs, do not directly bind DNA, and do not belong to another class.
 A detailed classification was given in the supplementary datasheet, which is also available from our main data portal (http://encodec.encodeproject.org/).

-1.2 S (TL, ∥) Detailed annotation of TFs and RBPs
+1.2 S (TL, ||) Detailed annotation of TFs and RBPs

 In this study, we collected a total of 344 transcription-related factors and abbreviated them all as TFs in the main text for simplicity.
-For our main analyses, we further classified them into four
+For our main analyses, we further classified them into four major classes: 282 sequence-specific TFs, which bind DNA at particular motifs to regulate gene expression; 16 general TFs, which comprise that segment of the cell's transcriptional machinery

-We searched the COSMIC Cancer Gene census and an authoritative list of cancer genes by Vogelstein et al. to identify TFs associated with cancer.
-We further listed whether a TF has been reported to regulate the ABL gene or BCR-ABL transcript, or the BCR-ABL KEGG pathway, because of the dominant role this fusion gene plays in CML and K562.
+We further extracted 68 common TFs between K562 and GM12878, annotated in Table S 1-1.
+We searched the COSMIC Cancer Gene census2 and an authoritative list of cancer genes by Vogelstein et al. to identify TFs associated with cancer3.
+We further listed whether a TF has been reported to regulate the ABL gene or BCR-ABL transcript, or the BCR-ABL KEGG pathway4, because of the dominant role this fusion gene plays in CML and K562^{5,6}.

-Table S 1-1 (TL, ∥, shadow table for data in Fig. 1) Detailed Annotation of common TFs in K562 and GM12878
+Table S 1-1 (TL, ||, shadow table for data in Fig. 1) Detailed Annotation of common TFs in K562 and GM12878